Kings Langley FC

 Kings Langley 2-5 Hemel Hempstead Town

-Initially I wasn't planning on going to Cheshunt v Wycombe Wanderers in our pre season friendly.
+Initially, I wasn't planning on going to my previous game at Cheshunt v Wycombe Wanderers in a pre-season friendly.
 I had been there and wanted to do a groundhop instead.
 But then the game was put back to 1PM, due to the home side needed the clubhouse for a function in the evening.
 Anwar wanted to do Cheshunt as he had not been there before, and we could rush off and do another 3PM kick off that was close by.
 Of the 3 options on offer, Kings Langley v Hemel Hempstead Town looked the most attractive, and it would also give me the chance to tick another ground in the Spartan South Midlands League, which I was close to completing.
 It would also be nice to see the many new faces that we have signed in action for Wycombe.

 The last 2 days beforehand had seen me sample a fair few ciders, what with my West Country expedition on Thursday, and then the start of the Wetherspoons Cider Festival on the Friday night, which I walked to, a whole 9 mile round trip once I had got lost on the way back after following random footpaths.
 On the plus side I sampled 4 or 5 of the ciders, and had a decent night, even though I went out early and was back home just after 9.
 I didn't get much sleep though, and so wanted to leave it as late as possible before leaving.
-I left at 11, picking Anwar and his 2 kids up at 11.30.
+I left at 11, picking Anwar and his two kids up at 11.30.
 Though it was slow getting out of Aylesbury, we soon made swift progress along the A41 and M25 into Hertfordshire.
-I got chatting to all the usual faces, having a pint of Strongbow in Cheshunt's club house to help me relax for the game.
-I then realised that I only had a few quid left, and so a half time dash to the cashpoint, nearly a mile away, was needed, luckily I only missed a few minutes of the game after jogging there and back.
+I got chatting to all the usual faces, having a pint of Strongbow in Cheshunt's clubhouse to help me relax for the game.
+I then realised that I only had a few quid left, and so a half-time dash to the cashpoint, nearly a mile away, was needed, luckily I only missed a few minutes of the game after jogging there and back.
 After the game, we made a swift exit to Kings Langley and got to the ground seven minutes into the game, by which time visitors Hemel were 1-0 up through Ben Mackey.

 The visitors continued to be the better team, but it was Kings Langley who got the next goal.
-They was awarded a penalty for a foul in the area and it was duly despatched.
+They were awarded a penalty for a foul in the area and it was duly despatched.
 Lewis Toomey's neat finish after a really decent through ball saw Hemel retake the lead, right on the halftime whistle.
 In the second half, it was much the same story.
 The lead was extended to 3-1 with a goal from Hemel's number 14, his name down as Fladzomer who looked a very useful player.
 The arrears were reduced with the best goal of the game, the Kings Langley player was almost at the halfway line when he scored, hitting the ball over the keeper's head.
 2 further goals from Hemel, both decent strikes from Josh Chamberlain and Fladzomer made the final score 5-2, which was probably a fair reflection of the play.

-It had been a good day, with 2 decent games, even if the pace wasn't really there in the games.
+It had been a good day, with 2 decent games, even if the pace wasn't really there due to it being pre-season.
 I dropped Anwar off, before stopping at a shop to get some ciders for the World Cup 3rd place playoff final.
 Holland won that 3-0, to make it a pretty dismal end to the World Cup for Brazil, after their 7-1 defeat to Germany on Tuesday.
-I went to bed around 11, happy in the knowledge that the following day would be my last day at work for a whole week, for the first time in 4 months.
+I went to bed around 11, happy in the knowledge that the following day would be my last day at work for a whole week, time off for the first time in 4 months.

-GAYWOOD PARK is a pleasant enough venue for Spartan South Midlands League football.
-There is just the one stand though, holding around 150 seated supporters under cover.
-The rest is open.
-The tea bar was good when I went, offering a bacon cheeseburger for £2.50, which was nice enough.
-There is a clubhouse too, or if you fancy something more, pubs and food places are within walking distance.
+On my first visit, GAYWOOD PARK was a pleasant enough venue for Spartan South Midlands League football.
+There was just the one stand though, holding around 150 seated supporters under cover.
+The rest of the ground was open.
+The tea bar was reasonable when I went, offering a bacon cheeseburger for £2.50, which was nice enough.